CloudBoltSoftware/cloudbolt-forge/rules/health_checks/README.md

 * Configure one or more [alert channels](http://docs.cloudbolt.io/multi-channel-alerts.html).
 This is required in order for the alerting to work in the action.
+  * Use alert category, "health_check" in your comma-delimited list of alert categories for any and all alert channels you wish to use for health checks
 * List the alert channels you would like to use and add them to `health_alerts.py` under the list `ALERT_CHANNELS`.
 * Add the `health_check_config` parameter to one or more resources.